PickNikRobotics/moveit_pro_training_ws/doc/03_configuration_packages.md

 We need to get the images from Gazebo to ROS.
 Luckily, there exists a package for just this thing: https://github.com/gazebosim/ros_gz/tree/ros2/ros_gz_image

-We will add a bridge from this package for our new scene camera; one for each topic we want, the file `launch/sim/hardware_sim.launch.py`.
+We will add a bridge from this package for our new scene camera; one for each topic we want, in the file `launch/sim/hardware_sim.launch.py`.

 The remappings are simply to name the topics in a format that MoveIt Pro expects (specified above in the Cameras yaml).
 The topics we care about are the RGB image, the depth image, and the Camera Info.